flowershow/demo/README.md

 ### Navigation

-The site's navigation elements including the logo, title ("My Digital Garden"), links (About), and social media links (GitHub, Twitter) have been configured using the [`config.json`](https://github.com/flowershow/demo/blob/main/config.json) file.
-This configuration provides a clean way to customize your site's header without modifying the source code.
+The site's navigation elements including the logo, title, links, and social media buttons have been configured using the [`config.json`](https://github.com/flowershow/demo/blob/main/config.json) file.

 ### Custom Domain

 Looking at the URL of this site, you'll notice it's available at a custom domain instead of the default Flowershow Cloud URL pattern (`/@username/sitename`).
 This is another customization option available through the Flowershow Cloud dashboard, allowing you to use your own domain name for a more professional appearance.

 ## 🤝 Contributing